To get a great deal on a vacuum cleaner, the best time to buy is in the spring. However, that's not the only time of

 November's holiday sales, including Black Friday and Cyber Monday (and the entire month of December), are a good time to look for deals on home appliances, including vacuum cleaners.
 Scan the holiday ads for sales on vacuum cleaners, and you're sure to find a bargain.
 You may even find a holiday rebate offer to sweeten the deal further.

 Quality Carries Long-Term Savings

 Households with kids, pets, and lots of foot traffic are likely to benefit from investing in a higher-end vacuum—even if it costs more upfront.

 Long-hair pets and dirty little feet can quickly take a toll on a vacuum, and if you settle for a cheap vacuum cleaner, you'll probably find that it breaks down frequently and needs to be replaced after just a year or two.
 Spend a little more on a vacuum that's designed to stand up to the types of challenges that your household will throw at it, so you don't have to spend a bunch of time maintaining and repairing your vacuum.
 You may even find that a better quality vacuum cleaner lasts you a decade or more.
 That would certainly make up for the extra money that you spend on a good vacuum.

 Cautions About Buying Used

 Buying a used vacuum is a gamble because vacuums are designed to pick up everyday messes.
 You don't know what those messes included in the previous owner's life, and you may not know until you get the vacuum home.

 Pets and cigarette smoke are two common culprits when it comes to used vacuums.
 Quite often, a vacuum looks clean and may not reveal any problems when you test it out at a thrift store or a private seller's home.
-But, take it home and plug it in, and you may discover odors or problems that you overlooked when you tested it, including hidden issues such as a flea, bedbug, or roach infestation.
+However, take it home and plug it in, and you may discover odors or problems that you overlooked when you tested it, including hidden issues such as a flea, bedbug, or roach infestation.
 Yikes!